rc1405/fiddler/README.md

 Note that unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in fiddler by you shall be licensed under the Apache License, Version 2.0, without any additional terms or conditions.

-# Known Issues
-* Cargo shows warnings on switch plugins when compiled on Windows that they are skipped when in fact they are not.
-* build.rs doesn't validate Python is present when compiled on Windows
-* Integration tests failing on windows GHA

-# TODO List NOW
-Add thread limit on output
-Add Metrics
-Add timestamp to event
-Add timeout to runtime.

-# Future Items
-Github Pages
-Add Batching Policy
-Multiple Inputs
-Metadata